jared-hughes/DesmosPlus/README.md

 To see official, correct examples of DesmosPlus syntax, see the [examples](src/examples).

+See [ARCHITECTURE.md](ARCHITECTURE.md) for an overview of the code.

 To see a somewhat-complete guide of the language (also a language spec to some degree, evolving until initial release), read:

   - [Syntax](docs/syntax.md)